seba2390/ssh_gui/Readme.md

 - **Loading Configuration**: Use the "Load Config" button in the "Connect to instance" section to open a file dialog and select a JSON configuration file from the configurations folder.
 The application will load the selected configuration and update the input fields with the saved values.
 - **Saving Configuration**: When you connect to an SSH instance, the application saves the configuration to a new file in the configurations folder.
 If the new configuration differs from the existing default configuration (config.json), it will be saved in a file with an incremental number (e.g., config_1.json, config_2.json, etc.) to avoid overwriting.

+3. **Remote File Browser**

+- Use the Remote Browser to navigate the file structure of your SSH-connected remote instance.
+In both the "Download from instance" and "Upload to instance" sections, you can click the "Browse" button next to the file path fields to open a remote file browser.
+This allows you to visually navigate directories on the remote server, and select the files or directories to transfer.
 ## Notes
 The application saves the SSH connection settings in a file named config.json.
 This file is used to retain the last entered SSH credentials and key path.

 The application currently supports macOS and Linux.
 If you're using a different operating system, you'll see an error message indicating unsupported OS.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.